alexandrualexan-wq/OrderProcessingService/README.md

 ## System Description

-The system consists of three microservices:

-*   **OrderService (Producer)**: This service acts as the order generator.
-It creates a new customer order every second, publishes an `Order` event to a message broker, and saves the order to an in-memory database.
-*   **ShippingService (Consumer)**: This service subscribes to the `orders` topic.
-When it receives an `Order` event, it processes the order, creates a `Shipment` record, and stores it in its own in-memory database.
-*   **NotificationService (Consumer)**: This service also subscribes to the `orders` topic.
-When it receives an `Order` event, it creates a `Notification` record and stores it in its in-memory database, simulating sending a confirmation to the customer.
+The overall system uses a producer, the **OrderService**, that generates orders and saves them to an in-memory database.
+Two consumers, the **NotificationService** and the **ShippingService**, receive messages from the OrderService, process the orders, and save records to their own in-memory databases.

 ## Architecture